Dahlia newsletter 1

 The famous dahlia Café au Lait

-Ball and Pompom Dahlias
+Ball Dahlias

 Ball dahlias are puffy rounded dahlias with neatly-arranged layers of uniform rounded petals.
 This near-spherical type is one of the most popular types of dahlias due to their uniform appearance and long vase life as cut flowers.
 They are also known for being quite easy to grow.
 The most famous of all the ball dahlias must be Cornel Red, the poster child for the Cornel family.
 Copper Boy, Sandra and Snow Cap are also top choices for beginners to grow.